 ANTI-RACISM TASK FORCE

 The Unitarian Universalist denomination holds as a guiding principle the inherent worth and dignity of all people—all lives matter.
 Many of us also recognize that despite the stirring articulation of this ideal in the Declaration of Independence, our nation has never fully honored it in our dealings with all of our citizens.
-Americans of European decent tend to take for granted inherited privileges not always accorded to citizens with family origins in other parts of the world.
+Americans of European descent tend to take for granted inherited privileges not always accorded to citizens with family origins in other parts of the world.
 Americans with an African heritage and Native Americans have a particularly long history of exclusion and abuse.
 The principals of our denomination and of our nation call us to address this inequity.

 Task Force History